AliceO2Group/Monitoring/doc/system-implementation.md

 - Processing (Apache Spark).

 ![](images/flume-arc.png)
 <p align="center">Figure 3.
-Flume agent (from Apache Flume official documentation)</p>
+Flume agent</p>

 A Flume instance runs an agent, which is a "process that hosts the components through which events flow from an external source to the next destination (hop)".
 An agent consists of following components (see Figure 3):
 - Source - Receives metrics and formats them into a Flume event
 - Channel - Disk or memory buffer
-- Channel selector - selects an outgoing channel or channels based on event properties such as a metric name or a dedicated property for this purpose; this property could be set either in a source interceptor or by the monitoring library.
+- Channel Selector - Selects an outgoing channel or channels based on event properties such as a metric name or a dedicated property for this purpose; This property could be set either in a source interceptor or by the Monitoring library.
-- Sink - Translates Flume events into desirable format and sends them to a backend
+- Sink - Translates Flume events into desirable format and sends it to a backend
-- Interceptor - Basic manipulation on Flume events
+- Interceptor - Basic manipulation on Flume events.

-Apache Flume provides a wide range of built-in components, especially for generic protocols and other Hadoop tools.
-In order to interface with all Modular Stack tools some components needs to developed:
+Apache Flume provides a wide range of built-in components, especially for widely used communication protocols and Hadoop ecosystem tools.
+In order to interface with all Modular Stack tools some custom components were developed:
 - [InfluxDB Sink](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-influxdb-sink) - pushes events to InfluxDB via UDP
-- Grafana Real-Time Sink (implementation details not yet defined)
+- Grafana Sink - (...)
-- Riemann Sink (implementation details not yet defined)
+- Riemann Sink - (...)
 - [UDP/JSON Source](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-source) - collects metrics sent from the [O<sup>2</sup> monitoring library](https://github.com/AliceO2Group/Monitoring) via UDP as JSON encoded strings
-- [Collectd JSON Source](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-json-collectd-http-handler) - reads the data provided by Collectd [write_http](https://collectd.org/wiki/index.php/Plugin:Write_HTTP) plugin.
+- [Collectd JSON Handler](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-json-collectd-http-handler) - reads the data provided by CollectD [write_http](https://collectd.org/wiki/index.php/Plugin:Write_HTTP) plugin.

 The Figure 4 shows how the Flume components are connected with each other.